 - Drywall sizes and other questions

-- Need some basement stuff?
-Check out the store
+- Need some basement tools?
+Check out my Amazon store

 One of my top tips for saving money on your finished basement involves the drywall stage and it’s the second or third email in the newsletter series.
 You can sign up for the free newsletter, right here.